TimeChat: A Time-sensitive Multimodal Large Language Model for Long Video Understanding: Method

 \subsubsection{Timestamp-aware Frame Encoder}

 Previous studies typically separate the modeling of visual semantics and their respective timestamp information of input frames~\cite{Li2023VideoChatCV, Zhang2023VideoLLaMAAI}.
 For example, VideoChat~\cite{Li2023VideoChatCV} utilizes a visual encoder to process visual frame semantics but an LLM to receive timestamp information, e.g. ``\texttt{This video contains 8 frames sampled at 2s, 4s,} $\dots$\texttt{, 16s}''.
-As a result, this approach fails to directly capture the time when a visual event occurs, thereby leading to inaccurate temporal localization.
+As a result, this method fails to directly capture the time when a visual event occurs.
+Some alternative approaches add learnable position (time) embeddings to the visual tokens~\citep{Zhang2023VideoLLaMAAI}.
+However, this only enables models to discern frame order, lacking precision in determining the exact temporal moment.

-To mitigate this issue, we introduce a time-aware frame encoder (green block in ~\cref{fig:arch}) inspired by InstructBLIP~\citep{Dai2023InstructBLIPTG}.
+To mitigate these issues, we introduce a time-aware frame encoder (green block in ~\cref{fig:arch}) inspired by InstructBLIP~\citep{Dai2023InstructBLIPTG}.
 Given a video input $\mathbf{V}\in \mathbb{R}^{T\times H\times W\times 3}$, the encoder first uses a pre-trained image encoder, i.e. ViT~\citep{Radford2021LearningTV, Sun2023EVACLIPIT}, to encode each frame and obtain frame features.
 Subsequently, an image Q-Former further compresses the frame tokens.
 As \cref{fig:arch} illustrates, the Q-Former takes $N_I$ learnable queries in dimension $D_Q$ as input.
 These queries interact with the frame features via cross-attention and update the initial queries to final $N_I$ visual tokens in dimension $D_Q$ ~\citep{Li2023BLIP2BL, Dai2023InstructBLIPTG}.
-Importantly, during visual token extraction, we add the frame's timestamp, e.g., ``\texttt{This frame is sampled at 2s.}'', as a condition to the Q-Former to fuse the visual and timestamp information.
+Importantly, during visual token extraction, we add the frame's timestamp\footnote{Vid2Seq~\citep{Yang2023Vid2SeqLP} shows comparable performance using relative and absolute timestamps (Tab.13, N=500).
+For chat-friendliness and simplicity, we opt for the absolute ones.}, e.g., ``\texttt{This frame is sampled at 2s.}'', as a condition to the Q-Former to fuse the visual and timestamp information.
 While our approach shares structural similarities with InstructBLIP's Q-Former, the motivations differ.
 InstructBLIP uses instructions (e.g., ``\texttt{Choose the correct option to the following question:} $\dots$'' for VQA tasks) as additional input to extract task-relevant visual tokens, whereas our Q-Former takes timestamp descriptions to bind time information to the visual tokens.